 The Community Village was established in 2012 to support local West Side artists, growers, crafter and vendors.
 Arranged market style, the Village will offer handmade and homegrown examples of the neighborhood’s talents.

 St. Paul’s West Side is home to a vibrant and diverse neighborhood called District del Sol.
 It is this area that hosts the Cinco de Mayo festival each year and draws thousands to the authentic restaurants and shops along the main commercial corridor.
-Many of these are represented as vendors during the festival alongside great musical entertainment, a Sports Zone, special activities for families, a 5K run, and a lowrider car show.
+Many of these are represented as vendors during the festival alongside great musical entertainment, a Sports Zone, a Family Zone, a 5K run, and a lowrider car show.
 The day’s complete schedule can be found here.

 St. Paul’s Cinco de Mayo Festival

 Cesar Chavez Street between Wabasha & Ada (map)